Geordio/CarND-Vehicle-Detection/README.md

 - Exploration of different classifier types, such as implementing decision tree, Naive Bayes
 - Using more data to train the classifier.
 This could be via additional images or through augmented data.
 The number of samples in the data is quite small.
 Even though the classified works well against the test set, the test dataset images and the cars from the videos are not too similar.
 - I would be interested to see if a CNN would be faster if optimised for running on a GPU
-- I had signifianct issues when transferring from the test set I created to the images from the test image files and teh video feed.
+- I had signifianct issues when transferring from the test set I created to the images from the test image files and the video feed.
 I don't know if this was purely down to the variance between the 2 datasources, or what I suspect, that it might be down the the difference of how png and jpg files are handled by mpimg and the other python libraries.

 ### Limitations
 - The classifier would need to be retrained if different vehicle types are released to market that could result in different HOG signatures